Chandra dynasty: Marital relations

-According to king Anandachandra's (22th King of this dynasty) inscription, the Chandra dynasty of Arakan had marital relations with the Tamralipta royal family (Tamluk Royal Family).
-King Anandachandra of Arakan was married to Princess Dhenda of Tamralipta.
+According to king Anandachandra's (22nd King of this dynasty) inscription, the Chandra dynasty had marital relations with the Tamralipta royal family (Tamluk Royal Family).
+The Bengali King Anandachandra of Arakan was married to Princess Dhenda of Tamralipta.

 Archaeology

 There are numerous inscriptions dating from the period of the Chandra dynasty.
 The three archaeological sites associated with the dynasty include Bikrampur and Mainamati in Bangladesh and Waithali in Rakhine State, Myanmar.

 Education

 Chandrapur University in Shrihatta was as large as other religious institutions like Nalanda, Taxila, Mahasthangarh or Odantapuri and was established before Oxford, and Cambridge universities or even the Jagaddala Vihara.
 It was made by king Srichandra.
 Its exact location has not been found.
 Chandrapur university was unique in contrast with other universities and the viharas established by Buddhist kings in India.
 Its curriculum included almost all of the subjects from the Hindu Shastra except the grammar of Chandragomin who was Buddhist by religion.
 Moreover, the students of this university were also Hindu Brahmins.
 The nine monasteries were overseen mainly by Hindu Brahmins.
 This is because the Buddhist king, Srichandra, granted lands in Paschimbhag in the name of Buddha for nine Brahmin monasteries where the Chaturvedas were mainly taught.
 Kamalakanta Gupta referred to this grant as "unique among other Buddhist kings" since it implies Srichandra's favouritism towards Brahmins.

 Land distribution among 25 classes of people, guests, and students indicates an efficient administration in the universities.
 According to Zafir Setu, this administrative arrangement is more consistent with the present-day university system.